Igyeom/Igyeom/README.md

 A homework tracker made in Flask.

 # The Magical Ketchup
-A fun arcade game I decided to make for my portfolio.
+A fun arcade game I decided to make in Godot Engine for my portfolio.